 - Miscellaneous expenses especially those that are cash based without substantiation

 - Unreasonable travel expenses especially to more exotic resorts

 In almost all situations dealing with deductible expenses, the criteria required are generally ordinary and necessary.
 But every now and then an expenditure occurs that the IRS will question.
 It is your responsibility as the owner to provide substantial evidence as to it necessity and demonstrate how it is actually ordinary in nature.

 For the IRS, they are looking at how well you keep your business organized and how you track your expenses.
 I suggest using the following article for guidance: Create a File Structure for Accounting.

 If your system of expense tracking is sound and you play by the rules (file returns timely, pay taxes on time, respond quickly to requests from the IRS) then they will treat you well.
 Having good staff well trained and respectful helps too.
-So when it does come time for scrutiny by the IRS it is easy to respond and respond with great documentation.
+When it does come time for scrutiny by the IRS it is easy to respond and respond with great documentation.
 In most situations of scrutiny by the IRS for an unreasonable expense is because the business ran into an unusual situation and therefore sought out the best method to mitigate the circumstances.
 Once explained; the IRS looks at the totality of the situation and will endorse the expense.
 The following is an example:

 Summary – Definition of Expense